christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

 Prophecy i.e. Planning:
     - "Fiat A" will be finished "not before 2020, if at all"
     - TODO11 "Arimathea" will be finished "beyond 2020, if at all"
-    - TODO12 "tbd." will be finished "even later, if at all"
+    - TODO12 "Sabbath" will be finished "even later, if at all"

 Everything marked by "TODO" is currently "OPEN" (not planned)
 ================================================================================